Gerontology: Social gerontology

-Social gerontology is a multi-disciplinary sub-field that specializes in studying or working with older adults.
+Social gerontology is a interdisciplinary sub-field that specializes in studying or working with older adults.
 Social gerontologists may have degrees or training in social work, nursing, psychology, sociology, demography, public health, or other social science disciplines.
 Social gerontologists are responsible for educating, researching, and advancing the broader causes of older people.

 Because issues of life span and life extension need numbers to quantify them, there is an overlap with demography.
 Those who study the demography of the human life span differ from those who study the social demographics of aging.

 Social theories of aging

 Several theories of aging are developed to observe the aging process of older adults in society as well as how these processes are interpreted by men and women as they age.

 Activity theory

 Activity theory was developed and elaborated by Cavan, Havighurst, and Albrecht.
 According to this theory, older adults' self-concept depends on social interactions.
 In order for older adults to maintain morale in old age, substitutions must be made for lost roles.
 Examples of lost roles include retirement from a job or loss of a spouse.

 Activity is preferable to inactivity because it facilitates well-being on multiple levels.
 Because of improved general health and prosperity in the older population, remaining active is more feasible now than when this theory was first proposed by Havighurst nearly six decades ago.
 The activity theory is applicable for a stable, post-industrial society, which offers its older members many opportunities for meaningful participation.
 Weakness: Some aging persons cannot maintain a middle-aged lifestyle, due to functional limitations, lack of income, or lack of a desire to do so.
 Many older adults lack the resources to maintain active roles in society.
 On the flip side, some elders may insist on continuing activities in late life that pose a danger to themselves and others, such as driving at night with low visual acuity or doing maintenance work to the house while climbing with severely arthritic knees.
 In doing so, they are denying their limitations and engaging in unsafe behaviors.